i-z-z-y/webPy/README.md

 # webPy
-A small Python web server, but webPy is meant for demo purposes.
+A small Python web server, but webPy is meant for education and learning demo purposes.